 The capability for SOV-DAS to be used for seismic imaging has been explored by initial trials at two field laboratories, the CO2CRC Otway Project site and the ADM IMS project.
 While these initial trials allowed us to test the basic concept, there were many lessons learned, both in the design and operation of hardware and the collection and processing of data.
 We have identified several areas required to advance the maturity level of the technology, which we plan to address during the Otway Stage 3 project.
-The Otway Project Stage 3 plans to incorporate SOV-DAS technology using a total of 10 SOV source points distributed throughout the monitoring field and an extensive network of DAS cable installed using horizontal directional drilling (HDD).
+The Otway Project Stage 3 plans to incorporate SOV-DAS technology using a total of 9 SOV source points distributed throughout the monitoring field and an extensive network of DAS cable installed along six wells.
 Preliminary testing during FY17 showed that high frequency motors, even with lower force can improve seismic imaging acquisition.
 We plan to install both 10 Ton-force motors that can operate up to 80 Hz along with 4 Ton-force motors that operate up to 160 Hz and explore ways to acquire and merge data from those two collocated sources.
 We also learned that there needs to be greater understanding in what constitutes an optimal source signature for data deconvolution.
 Further deployments of the DAS-SOV technology will allow us to improve the understanding on how to make a field-laboratory scale system.
-The Otway Stage 3 SOV-DAS network will be used to monitor an injection of approximately 40,000 T CO2-rich gas supplied by the nearby Buttress Well.
+A new development in SOV-DAS hardware is the design of a motor mount that will allow for swept horizontal shear wave orientation by rotating the motor on a slewing bearing.
+The Otway Stage 3 SOV-DAS network will be used to monitor an injection of approximately 15,000 T CO2-rich gas supplied by the nearby Buttress Well.

 Task 4: Monitoring Technology for Deep CO2 Injection